 The Good Trade was sent a number of non-alcoholic wines for review.
 I personally tasted and researched each brand, scouring hundreds of customer reviews.
 And let me tell you: My sober curious friends were thrilled to find out I’d have a ton of leftover NA wine they’d have to help me with. 😊

-The majority of brands included have a rosé so I compared those to even the playing field, but I also took into account the other options offered too.
+The majority of brands included have a rosé, so I compared those to even the playing field, but I also took into account the other options offered, too.
 The criteria for my picks fall into the below categories, and we will continue to update this list with emerging favorites that meet these standards.

-- TASTE | I considered how close each alternative tasted to actual wine, along with how sweet they tasted, and the complexity of the flavor profile.
+• TASTE | I considered how close each alternative tasted to actual wine, how sweet it was, and the complexity of its flavor profile.

-- INGREDIENTS | High-quality ingredients that are traceable and organic are so important to us, which is why all of these brands have transparent ingredient lists.
+• INGREDIENTS | High-quality, traceable, organic ingredients are so important to us, which is why all of these brands have transparent ingredient lists.

 If you prefer beer or cocktails, check out our guide to the best non-alcoholic brews or our favorite non-alcoholic drink alternatives.